tinaponting/Genesis-child-themes-3/README.md

 ..................................

 Themes:

+* Meringue with woocommerse for food bloggers.
 * Hello theme, works well for Influencer, to small formy taste.
-* Prima donna, orks for buisness or portfolii,presentaion e.tc
+* Prima donna, orks for buisness or portfolio,presentaion e.tc
 * Swank, works for hotels or something similiar, but to small for my taste!
 * Vivien, stylish portfolio theme.
 Can also be uses as sales.
 * Ellie jane, Feminine theme with woocommerse  (to small for my taste!)